‘Despite years of trying, I’m not able to speak fluently in English.’

 BTW, even if you don’t pause, you may be describing a thing, a situation, or an action in a long-winded way, which again signals average communication skills.
 To give an example, you’ll impress others when you say ‘pluck a fruit from the tree’ but will look average when you say ‘took out the fruit from the tree’.

 If the level of your vocabulary is too basic (zone A), it’ll seriously hamper your fluency.
 That’s why this is also the zone where you can improve your fluency the most by working on your vocabulary.
-Once you reach or are already in zone C, you’ll pause less, but in this zone the incremental impact of additional vocabulary will be lesser (represented by relatively flatter curve).
+Once you reach or are already in zone C, you’ll pause much less.
 In this zone, you’ll be largely fine on fluency even if you don’t improve your vocabulary much hereafter.
-Having said that, however, a strong vocabulary will stand you out.
+Having said that, a strong vocabulary will help you use precise words such as those in red font and stand you out.